-The Secretariat for the Crisis Committee (the Norwegian Radiation Protection Authority) is responsible, inter alia, for alerting the Nuclear Emergency Organisation.
-The Secretariat organises a 24-hr Officer on Duty Service.
+The Secretariat for the Crisis Committee (NRPA) is responsible, inter alia, for alerting the Nuclear Emergency Organisation, and relevant international bodies.
+The Secretariat organises a 24/7 Officer on Duty Service.
+NRPA is NWP and NCA according to EPR-IEComm.